MicrosoftDocs/office-developer-lync-evergreen-docs/docs/sdn-interface/healerpacketdropratio-element-sdn-interface-2-1-1.md

 - xml
 ---

-# HealerPacketDropRatio element (QualityPropertiesType complexType) (Lync SDN Interface 2.1.1)
+# HealerPacketDropRatio element

+(QualityPropertiesType complexType) (Lync SDN Interface 2.1.1)

 Ratio of audio packets dropped by a healer over total number of audio packets received by the healer.
 This metric is reported for all modalities/media types when available. (percent)

-**In this article**
-Element information
-Definition
-Elements and attributes

 ## Element information